lubuntu-team/manual/source/4/4.1/discover.rst

 Discover allows you to update software using the Updates tab located on the bottom of the left column.
 You can click the :guilabel:`Check for updates` button to check for updates manually.
 If you have updates that need to be installed Update with a gear and will be highlighted in orange and the number of updates that are available.

 To remove software use the :guilabel:`Installed` tab.
-You can browse your installed packages, search using the search bar (upper left corner), and the click the remove button to remove software.
+You can browse your installed packages, search using the search bar (upper left corner), and the click the remove button to remove software by pressing the :guilabel:`Remove` button.

 In the upper right corner of discover you can have a :guilabel:`Sort` category to sort your search results by name, rating, size, and release date.